 Our Top 3 Wet Palettes

-- Keep Paint Fresh for Days - The Masterson Stay Wet Palette bundle kit has everything you need to...
+- Keep Paint Fresh for Days - The Masterson Stay Wet Pallets bundle kit has everything you need to...

 - Sta- Wet Handy Palette - The Sta-Wet handy palette is a unique system for water-based paint.
 The...

 This is a great set as it comes with everything you could possibly need to set up your own wet palette, including an apron!
 It’s not a large palette, but for those painting miniatures, it’s really all you need.
 The included paper doesn’t work well with all miniature paints, but switch it out for some parchment paper and you should be good to go.

-- The Sta-Wet Handy Palette is a unique system for water-based paint
+- The Masterson Sta-Wet Handy Palette is an easy-to-use system for keeping water-based paint fresh for...

 If you are looking for something a little simpler, this is just the palette itself minus the parchment paper and the apron.
 It might be better if you want to use your own paper and are using thinner paints.
 Several companies make wet palette paper that you can purchase separately (take a look, here).